lucasmargui/react-web-push/README.md

 ## 10. Build React App

-Run the build command to generate the production-ready files in `dist/`:
+Inside the react-web-push/app/ run the build command to generate the production-ready files in `dist/`:

 ```bash
 npm run build